bhavanabhasker/BehaviorCloning/README.md

 3. one lap focusing on driving smoothly around curves

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+### Final Model Architecture

+The final model architecture  consisted of a convolution neural network with the following layers and layer sizes as shown in the image:

+![alt text][image1]

+#### Creation of the Training Set & Training Process

+To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+Here is an example image of center lane driving:

+![alt text][image2]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn not steer off the road.
+These images show what a recovery looks like starting :

+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

+Then I repeated this process on track two in order to get more data points.

+To augment the data sat, I also flipped images and angles thinking that this would create more images for training.
+For example, here is an image that has then been flipped:

+![alt text][image6]
+![alt text][image7]

+ I then preprocessed this data by following :
+ 1. Normalizing the images
+ 2. Cropping the images
+ 3. Flipping the images

+I finally randomly shuffled the data set and put 10% of the data into a validation set.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was 5 .
+I used an adam optimizer so that manually training the learning rate wasn't necessary.